percona/k8spxc-docs/docs/update_manually.md

-# How to update Percona XtraDB Cluster manually
+# How to upgrade Percona XtraDB Cluster manually

 Percona Operator for MySQL based on Percona XtraDB Cluster supports upgrades of the database management system (Percona XtraDB Cluster) starting from the